SwarmStorm/awesome/README.md

 ## HTML

 *   [yeemachine/kalidoface-3d](https://github.com/yeemachine/kalidoface-3d) - Face and Body Tracking for VRM 3D models on the web.

-*   [Zie619/n8n-workflows](https://github.com/Zie619/n8n-workflows) - all of the workflows of n8n i could find (also from the site itself)

 *   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev